aliminaei/pathfinder/README.md

 Before using the APIs you need to build your parse the packages and build your database.
 The package parser's documentation can be find [here](https://github.com/aliminaei/pathfinder/tree/master/package_parser).
+You can also build your database by using the provided [database backup]().

 After you built the graph, you can start using the API.
 There is no need to configure a virtual host in your web server to access the application.